vuejs/vue-test-utils/docs/guides/testing-single-file-components-with-karma.md

 npm install --save-dev karma-coverage cross-env
 ```

 We're going to use `cross-env` to set a `BABEL_ENV` environment variable.
-This way we can use `babel-plugin-istanbul` when we're compiling for our tests—we don't want to include `babel-plugin-istnabul` when we compile our production code:
+This way we can use `babel-plugin-istanbul` when we're compiling for our tests—we don't want to include `babel-plugin-istanbul` when we compile our production code:

 ```
 npm install --save-dev babel-plugin-istanbul